TourmalineCore/TourmalineCore.Articles/articles/en/react-curly-braces/react-curly-braces.md

   <img src="images/panda-4.png" width="40%">
 </p>

 In general, it should already be clear where we are going.
-Just the same as in the first example: we return something that can be called by a client by any name.
+Just the same as in the first example: we return something that can be called by a client using any name.
 And if we are not developing an npm package, but working within a single repository, is this what we want?
 That kind of flexibility?

-Perhaps it is time to trample on the postulate that using default export for a single-function module is a must.
+Perhaps it is high time to trample on the postulate that using default export for a single-function module is a must.

 **Named export, your time has come!** Let's use you always.